Rivers agrees to host Eagles, DR Congo - The Punch — Nigeria Today

 The Punch

-Chukwudi Akasike, Port Harcourt.
 The Rivers State Government said on Thursday that it was ready to host the friendly match between the Super Eagles and the DR Congo at the Adokiye Amasiemaka Stadium, Port Harcourt, on May 28.
-The agreement for the …
+The agreement for the hosting of the game was reached after …

+Super Eagles of Nigeria to host DR Congo at the Amiesimaka Stadium in May

 Do you have something awesome to share with the world?
 Click here to share